pupil-labs/pupil-docs/src/invisible/hardware/README.md

 2. press on the lens with your thumb or fingers on the top corner closes to the nose pad.

 ::: tip
-<v-icon large color="info">error_outline</v-icon>
-You will hear a pop sound when the lens is removed or inserted.
+You will hear a _pop_ sound when the lens is removed or inserted.
 Don't worry - the frame and lenses are durable!
 :::